matthieu-m/rust-poly/doc/0000-disjoint-polymorphism.md

 # Unresolved Questions

  - Could `DownCastRef` and `UpCastRef` be supplanted by implementing the regular `DownCast`/`UpCast` on references instead?
- - How to provide cloning?
-Beyond `Clone` not being object-safe today, it also does not work with a raw memory area, furthermore, in the absence of negative bounds, it seems impossible to implement a function (or set of) returning a type-erased `Option<ClonerFn>`.
  - How to provide a safe `?Sized` type in the absence of Custom DST?
 Is it even possible?
  - What does "sharing methods between definitions" mean, exactly?